telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/reportsource-model-binding.md

 ## Using custom IReportSourceResolver

 There are cases when the supported report sources (`Type` and `Uri`) will not be enough.
-Perhaps you have created a custom implementation of the [IReportSourceResolver](/api/telerik.reporting.services.ireportsourceresolver) interface in the REST service and since it accepts string as an argument you might also want to directly use a string as your report source.
+Perhaps you have created a custom implementation of the [IReportSourceResolver](/api/telerik.reporting.services.ireportsourceresolver) interface in the REST service and since it accepts a string as an argument you might also want to directly use a string as your report source.
 This is possible again through the `ReportSource` method.
 The last two overloads of the `ReportSource` method accept a string as their first argument.
-This means that the `ReportSource` can still be strongly typed, but to a string instead of a ReportSource.
+This means that the `ReportSource` can still be strongly typed but to a string instead of a ReportSource.
 This gives you the option to implement any custom logic that you need based on that string.
-For example, you could pass the id of the report in the database:
+For example, you could pass the ID of the report in the database:

 {{source=CodeSnippets\MvcCS\Views\Home\CustomModelBinding.cshtml region=Example1}}
 {{source=CodeSnippets\MvcVB\Views\Home\CustomModelBinding.vbhtml region=Example1}}